 Window Activation Reimbursement Program

-This grant program provides funding support to Downtown retailers, bars, and restaurants, with temporary installations of artwork that activate Downtown’s streetspace by showcasing active businesses and promoting vibrancy within the Downtown Development Authority (DDA) boundary.
+This grant program provides funding support to Downtown retailers, bars, restaurants and other storefront businesses with temporary installations of artwork that activate Downtown’s streetspace by showcasing active businesses and promoting vibrancy within the Downtown Development Authority (DDA) boundary.

 Grant funds are intended to be used for helping businesses promote themselves and Downtown economic activity.